Habsburg Spain: Religion and the Spanish Inquisition

 The Spanish Inquisition was formally launched during the reign of the Catholic Monarchs, continued by their Habsburg successors, and only ended in the 19th century.
 Under Charles I, the Inquisition became a formal department in the Spanish government, hurtling out of control as the 16th century progressed.

 Philip II greatly expanded the Inquisition and made church orthodoxy a goal of public policy.
 In 1559, three years after Philip came to power, students in Spain were forbidden to travel abroad, the leaders of the Inquisition were placed in charge of censorship, and books could no longer be imported.
 Philip vigorously tried to excise Protestantism from Spain, holding innumerable campaigns to eliminate Lutheran and Calvinist literature from the country, hoping to avoid the chaos taking place in France.

 Philip was more religious than his father, and was convinced that if the Protestants were resorting to military force, then he must do likewise.
-He was willing to do whatever it took to fight the heretics and preserve Spanish hegemony, even intervening in papal elections to ensure the choosing of a pro-Spanish pope.
+He was willing to do whatever it took to fight the heretics and preserve Spanish hegemony, even intervening in papal conclaves to ensure the choosing of a pro-Spanish pope.
 Philip succeeded three times with popes Urban VII, Gregory XIV, and Innocent IX.
 But the fourth time, he failed to prevent the election of the pro-French Clement VIII.

-The church in Spain had been purged of many of its administrative excesses in the 15th century by Cardinal Ximenes, and the Inquisition served to expurgate many of the more radical reformers who sought to change church theology as the Protestant reformers wanted.
-Instead, Spain became the scion of the Counter-reformation as it emerged from the Reconquista.
+The Catholic Church in Spain had been purged of many of its administrative excesses in the 15th century by Cardinal Francisco Ximénez de Cisneros.
+The Inquisition served to expurgate many of the more radical reformers who sought to change church theology as the Protestant reformers wanted.
+Instead, Spain became the scion of the Counter-Reformation as it emerged from the Reconquista.
 Spain bred two unique threads of counter-reformationary thought in the persons of Saint Theresa of Avila and the Basque Ignatius Loyola.
 Theresa advocated strict monasticism and a revival of more ancient traditions of penitence.
 She experienced a mystical ecstasy that became profoundly influential on Spanish culture and art.
 Ignatius Loyola, founder of the Jesuit Order, was influential across the world in his stress on spiritual and mental excellence and contributed to a resurgence of learning across Europe.
-In 1625, a peak of Spanish prestige and power, the Count-Duke of Olivares established the Jesuit colegia imperial in Madrid to train Spanish nobles in the humanities and military arts.
+In 1625, a peak of Spanish prestige and power, the Count-Duke of Olivares established the Jesuit Colegio Imperial de Madrid to train Spanish nobles in the humanities and military arts.